Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 Once again, let’s pretend none of that is totally bananas.

 Let’s say we come to our senses and decide that orange is NOT the new black.
 Who exactly negotiates our deals?
 Pretend for a minute showrunners are competent to engage the process (or legally allowed to involve themselves).
 Come on, guys – we don’t even understand our own back end.
-That leaves us in a place where the studios, networks and streamers have all than where we started??? for low and mid-level writers.
+That leaves us in a place where the studios, networks and streamers have all the power to dictate terms.
+That leaves us worse than where we started for low and mid-level writers.
 Scale weeklies for television won’t just be enshrined, they will become religion.

 As for feature writers… oh, who cares?
 You’re just feature writers.
 YOU’LL BE FINE!
 Honest.